cbourke/ComputerScienceI/honors/hacks/hack-strings/readme.md

 -   Place all your methods into a source file named `StringUtils.java` in the `unl.soc` package along with proper documentation.

--   In addition, you *should* create a test driver program and rigorously test your methods, but you will not be handing it in.
+-   In addition, create a main test driver program called `StringTester.java` that demonstrates at least 3 cases per function to verify their output.
+Hand in your tester.

 -   You may (in fact are encouraged) to define any additional "helper" methods that may help you.